mjc-school/MJC-School/stage #0/module #3. Java Lang Syntax/content.md

 Those words cannot be used for names of literals, variables, classes, methods etc. The main reason for that is that java looks for such words to understand what a programmer wants, it's a tool for creating commands for java to perform.

-## Java variables
+# Java variables

 As mentioned above identifiers are sort of names for something.
-They are used, to associate a certain name with language construction, for example with a **_variable_**.
-Variable is a name(identifier) that is associated with a certain value of certain type.
+They are used to associate a certain name with language construction, for example, with a **_variable_**.
+Variable is a name (identifier) that is associated with a certain value of certain type.

     int t = 10;